gjwdyk/Notes-K8s/README.md

 Note that the environment created by this CloudFormation template does not provide any security measures to any of the created AWS resources.
 Each of the EC2 instances has a Public IP and therefore can be accessed directly from Internet.
 Network ACLs and Security Groups allow ALL Types of Traffics.
+Therefore you need to consider this unsecurity factor when deploying this CloudFormation template.
+Do not leave the EC2 instances run when you don't use them, may be a good precautions; until this CloudFormation template gets improved with better security measures.

+The whole set-up require around 15 to 20 minutes to fully completed.
+Although the CloudFormation stack itself stated it has completed, the EC2 instances themselves need much more time to self-configure.

 This CloudFormation template is designed for building Demo/Testing environment only.
 It was NOT designed to be used for Live/Commercial environment !!!